-J. Does not retouch a base left before a caught fly ball is touched or touch a missed base if properly appealed.

-It is not necessary for a runner to retouch the base after a foul tip.

-- K. Is not in contact with the base at the time a pitched ball leaves the pitcher's hand.
+- K. Does not retouch a base left before a caught fly ball is touched or touch a missed base if properly appealed. - It is not necessary for a runner to retouch the base after a foul tip. - L. Is not in contact with the base at the time a pitched ball leaves the pitcher's hand.
 However, if the pitcher does not allow sufficient time for a runner to return to base, the runner shall not be called out for being off the base before the pitcher releases the ball.
-The runner may advance as though the base was left legally. - L. Violates the Look Back Rule - M. Fails to reach the next base before a fielder either tags the runner out, or holds the ball while touching such base, after the runner has been forced from the base occupied because the batter became a runner.

-EXCEPTION: No runner may be forced out if a runner who follows in the batting order is first put out, including a batter-runner who is out for an infield fly.

-N. Is contacted by a fair-batted ball before it touches or passes an infielder, or after it passes any infielder, except the pitcher, and the Umpire judges that another infielder has a play.

-EFFECT: The ball is dead and the batter is awarded first base.
-All base runners return to the base occupied at the time of the infraction, unless forced.

-EXCEPTION: If a runner is touching a base when hit by a batted fair ball, the runner is not out unless they intentionally interfere with the ball or an infielder making a play.
-The ball is dead or live depending on whether the closest fielder is in front of the base (live) or behind the base (dead).

-NOTE 1: When the infield-fly rule is in effect, if a runner is hit by an infield fly when not touching a base, both the runner and the batter are out.
-NOTE 2: When a runner is hit with a fair batted ball after it is touched or has passed an infielder, except the pitcher, and the Umpire judges that another infielder had no opportunity to make a play, the runner is not out and the ball remains live.

-- O. Is detected passing an unobstructed preceding runner before such runner is out (including awarded bases). - P. Is detected running bases in reverse to confuse opponents or to make a travesty of the game. - Q. After at least touching first base, the runner leaves the baseline, obviously abandoning their effort to touch the next base. - R. Is detected taking a position for a running start behind and not in contact with a base. - S. Is properly appealed when a runner is on or beyond a succeeding base when the ball is declared dead after having left a base too soon on a caught fly ball; or having failed to touch a preceding base; or continuing and touching a succeeding base after the ball become dead.
-NOTE: A runner shall not be declared out if the fielder deliberately throws or carries the ball into dead-ball territory to prevent that runner, who has touched or advanced beyond a succeeding base, from returning to a missed base or a base left too soon.
+The runner may advance as though the base was left legally. - M. Violates the Look Back Rule - N. Fails to reach the next base before a fielder either tags the runner out, or holds the ball while touching such base, after the runner has been forced from the base occupied because the batter became a runner. - EXCEPTION: No runner may be forced out if a runner who follows in the batting order is first put out, including a batter-runner who is out for an infield fly. - O. Is contacted by a fair-batted ball before it touches or passes an infielder, or after it passes any infielder, except the pitcher, and the Umpire judges that another fielder has a play. - EFFECT: The ball is dead and the batter is awarded first base.
+All base runners return to the base occupied at the time of the infraction, unless forced - EXCEPTION: If a runner is touching a base when hit by a batted fair ball, the runner is not out unless they intentionally interfere with the ball or an infielder making a play.
+The ball is dead or live depending on whether the closest fielder is in front of the base (live) or behind the base (dead). - NOTE 1: When the infield-fly rule is in effect, if a runner is hit by an infield fly when not touching a base, both the runner and the batter are out.
+NOTE 2: When a runner is hit with a fair batted ball after it is touched or has passed an infielder, except the pitcher, and the Umpire judges that another fielder had no opportunity to make a play, the runner is not out and the ball remains live - P. Is detected passing an unobstructed preceding runner before such runner is out (including awarded bases). - Q. Is detected running bases in reverse to confuse opponents or to make a travesty of the game. - R. After at least touching first base, the runner leaves the baseline, obviously abandoning their effort to touch the next base. - S. Is detected taking a position for a running start behind and not in contact with a base. - T. Is properly appealed when a runner is on or beyond a succeeding base when the ball is declared dead after having left a base too soon on a caught fly ball; or having failed to touch a preceding base; or continuing and touching a succeeding base after the ball become dead.

+NOTE: A runner shall not be declared out if the fielder deliberately